apache/cayenne-website/src/main/site/content/news/cayenne-50m1-released.md

 #### Java Version

-Minimum required Java version is now 11, so no more support for the Java 8.
+The minimum required Java version is now 11, Java 8 is no longer supported.

+#### New Dev Versioning Scheme

+From now on a snapshot version of Cayenne is a constant value, so the dev version of 5.0 will always be 5.0-SNAPSHOT.
+So you can always stay at the bleeding edge of development if needed.

 #### New Class Generation UI:

-New UI simplifies configuration, allows multiple `cgen` setups per project, and includes template editor.
+The new Class Generation UI in the Cayenne Modeler simplifies configuration, allows multiple `cgen` setups per project, and includes a template editor.

 <p style="text-align: center;">
     <img class="img-fluid" style="max-width: 70%;" src="/img/cayenne-5.0-m1-cgen.png" alt="Cayenne Modeler 5.0-M1 Class Generation"/>
 </p>

 #### Better support for the `(not)exists` queries:

+In most cases, you don’t need to deal with a subquery for `(not)exists` queries, as it is now directly supported by the Expression API.
+That includes `Expression`, expression parser, and Property API.

 ```java
 long count = ObjectSelect.query(Artist.class)